whalelahw/Covid-Empathy/README.md

-# Empathy in Text-based Mental Health Support
+# Understanding Empathetic Shifts During the COVID-19 Pandemic in Online Mental Health Communities

+This course project is built on the code of "A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support".

 This repository contains codes and dataset access instructions for the [EMNLP 2020 publication](https://arxiv.org/pdf/2009.08441) on understanding empathy expressed in text-based mental health support.

 If this code or dataset helps you in your research, please cite the following publication: